yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 -   You have deployed the completed template to Azure that creates the three environments: dev, test, and production.

-## Exercise 2: Create a Visual Studio Team Services team project and Git Repository
+## Exercise 2: Create an Azure DevOps team project and Git Repository

 Duration: 15 Minutes

 Tailspin Toys has asked you to create a continuous delivery process for their development team.
 To do that without disrupting their current production application, you are tasked with creating an environment in Azure where this new process and workflow can be proven.
-Your first task is to create a Visual Studio Team Services Team Project with Git source control where their source code can be maintained.
+Your first task is to create an Azure DevOps Team Project with Git source control where their source code can be maintained.

 #### Tasks to complete

--   Create Visual Studio Team Services account.
+-   Create an Azure DevOps account.

--   Add the Tailspin Toys source code repository to Visual Studio Team Services.
+-   Add the Tailspin Toys source code repository to Azure DevOps.

 #### Exit criteria

--   You can connect Visual Studio to the Visual Studio Team Services account, clone and view the web app repository from the master branch.
+-   You can connect Visual Studio to the Azure DevOps account, clone and view the web app repository from the master branch.

-## Exercise 3: Create Visual Studio Team Services build definition
+## Exercise 3: Create Azure DevOps build definition

 Duration: 15 Minutes

-In this exercise, you will create a build definition in Visual Studio Team Services (VSTS) that automatically builds the web application with every commit of source code.
+In this exercise, you will create a build definition in Azure DevOps that automatically builds the web application with every commit of source code.
 This will lay the groundwork for us to then create a release pipeline for publishing the code to our Azure environments.

 ### Tasks to complete